 Summary: The coin is heavily worn overall.
 The devices, lettering, legends, and date are readable but may have some faintness in a few areas.
 All major features are visible in at least outline form and the rim is mostly complete but may be incomplete in a few spots.

 Obverse: The head shows slightly more detail but is mostly just an outline.
+However, you should be able to discern the ear and the ribbons.
 The rim is full and complete and does not merge with the field.

 05 of 14